 Both concrete roofing tile and fiber-cement shingles are made with Portland cement, which is highly energy-intensive to produce.
 It also creates a significant amount of CO2 emissions (a greenhouse gas).
 However, these roofing materials are extremely durable.
 Concrete tiles are heavy and may require additional roof framing.
 They are also quite fragile and should not be walked on.
 Fiber-cement shingles can look similar to slate but are much lighter in weight.

 Tips for Choosing a Sustainable Roofing Materials

 Now that you have a feel for the types of materials available, consider these factors before making your final choice:

-You could choose a green-colored metal or shingled roof, but why not go literally green?
 Also known as "living roofs," green roofs are flat or low-slope roofs that are partially or completely covered by vegetation, either in the form of grass or other small plants, preferably species native to your area.
-They also consist of a growing medium and a waterproof membrane.
+They also consist of a growing medium and a synthetic waterproof membrane.

-Although green roofs can be high maintenance and expensive upfront, they offer several benefits, including the absorption of rainwater to prevent runoff; insulation for your home; as well as reducing the heat island effect in urban environments.
-If you have a small yard or none at all, your green roof can provide outdoor space and raise the value of your home.
+Although green roofs can be high-maintenance and expensive to install, they offer several benefits, including the absorption of rainwater to prevent runoff and insulation for your home, as well as reducing the heat island effect in urban environments.